dlvx/rpn-calculator-react/README.md

 For this version in particular, I went for a quick implementation and chose a package called **react-terminal-ui** that simulates a CLI.
 I would say tho, the Node CLI version performs better than this one.

+To run this app, the same requirements and commands used to run the CLI version should be sufficien (clone, npm install and npm start).

 #### Live Demo

 You can find a live demo deployed to Netlify [here](https://stunning-cupcake-063045.netlify.app/)

 The following is the readme as found in the other repository.

+---

 ### Description